 Whatever you are looking for from a city, I can assure you Bangkok has it.

-The beauty of Bangkok’s diversity also reflects the budget in which you can approach it with.
-If you are a skimping backpacker or looking for a more luxurious annual vacation, the Thai capital offers options for both.
+The beauty of Bangkok’s diversity also reflects the budget which you can approach it with.
+If you are a skimping backpacker looking to explore Thailand or looking for a more luxurious annual vacation, the Thai capital offers options for both.

 The metro system, Skytrain (BTS) or boats are all very quick, cheap and reliable options with single trips costing ranging from 50 cents to $2.